 This is where professional painters spend the majority of their time.
 The process involves a few key steps: a thorough cleaning, careful disassembly, light sanding, and strategic priming.
 Each step builds on the last to create the perfect canvas for the paint.
 While it might feel tedious, taking your time here will pay off tenfold.
 It’s the difference between a kitchen that looks professionally updated and one that looks like a weekend DIY project.
 If the prep work feels overwhelming, remember that you can always call in experts who have the process down to a science.
 Our team of cabinet painters in Boise has transformed countless kitchens by focusing on a flawless prep process first.

-Step 1: Clean and Degrease
+Step 1: Clean and Degrease Your Cabinets

 Before you do anything else, you have to deep clean every cabinet surface.
 Kitchens are hardworking spaces, and over the years, your cabinets accumulate a thin layer of grease, cooking oils, and grime, even if they look clean.
 Paint simply cannot stick to a greasy surface.
 To get them truly clean, you’ll need a strong degreaser.
 A product containing trisodium phosphate (TSP) is a classic choice for painters because it cuts through grime effectively.
 Just be sure to follow the safety instructions, as it’s a powerful chemical.
 Mix your cleaner according to the directions and use a sponge or cloth to scrub down every door, drawer front, and cabinet box.
 Once you’re done, wipe everything with a clean, water-dampened cloth to remove any leftover residue.

-Step 2: Remove Doors and Hardware
+Step 2: Take Off the Doors and Hardware

 Working around hinges and handles is a recipe for drips, smudges, and missed spots.
 For a truly professional result, you need to take everything apart.
 Unscrew all the hinges and remove the cabinet doors and drawer fronts.
 Take off all the knobs, pulls, and any other hardware.
 As you work, create a labeling system.
 A simple piece of painter’s tape on the inside of each door with a corresponding number inside the cabinet will save you a major headache when it’s time to put everything back together.
 Keep all your screws and hardware in labeled plastic bags so nothing gets lost.
 Find a dedicated workspace, like a garage or basement, where you can lay the doors and drawers flat to work on them.

-Step 3: Sand for a Smooth Surface
+Step 3: Sand for an Ultra-Smooth Surface

 The goal of sanding isn’t to strip the old finish off completely.
 Instead, you’re just trying to scuff up the surface a bit.
 This process, called “deglossing,” creates microscopic grooves that give the primer something to grip onto, ensuring a strong bond.
 Use a fine-grit sandpaper, somewhere between 100 and 150-grit, and lightly sand every surface you plan to paint.
 A sanding block works well for flat areas, while a sanding sponge can help you get into detailed grooves or corners.
 Once you’re finished, the surface should feel slightly rough and look dull.
 The final, crucial part of this step is to remove every speck of sanding dust.
 A tack cloth or a microfiber cloth lightly dampened with water works perfectly.